spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

 3. In the upper-right corner, click **Variables** and, on the **Profile variables** pane, click **Create variable**.

     ![Palette with the Variables button highlighted.](/profiles_create-cluster-profiles_define-profile-variables_open-profile-variables.webp)

+    Alternatively, open a profile layer and, in the upper-right corner of its YAML configuration editor, select **Variables**.

 4. Enter the variable name in the `{{.spectro.var.<variable_name>}}` format.
 You will use this name when adding variables to layer configurations.
 The name must be unique within the parent cluster.